YahooArchive/locator-handlebars/README.md

 </script>
 ```

-In the example above, the `<package-name>` is the package name specified in the `package.json` for the npm package that contains the template, which is usually the express application, the same for `<version>`.
-Then, `bar` comes from `bar.handlebars` where the filename is used as the name to register the template under `Y.Template`.
-By using the yui module name, you will be able to invoke the render action to produce a html fragment.
+In the example above, `<package-name>` and `<version>` correspond to the `name`
+field and the `version` field specified in `package.json` for the npm package
+that contains the template.
+This is usually the express application itself.
+Then, `bar` comes from `bar.handlebars` where the filename without the
+extension is used as the name to register the template under `Y.Template`.
+After `use`ing the YUI module, you will be able to invoke the render action to
+produce a html fragment.

 Partials